Article Read Time

 3. Have your kids use strong passwords

-The best way for your children to keep hackers from accessing their gaming and social media accounts is to teach them the importance of strong, unique passwords.
+The best way for your children to stay safe online and keep hackers from accessing their gaming and social media accounts is to teach them the importance of strong, unique passwords.

 Just like you, kids need passwords that include: